BagmetDenis/Wordle-SwiftUI/README.md

 # Wordle-SwiftUI
-A simple example of the implementation of the "Wordle" game, written in SwiftUI
+A simple example of the implementation of the "Wordle" game, written in SwiftUI (MVVM)